Clinical Pilates

 Pilates has many benefits.

-Some Other Benefits of Pilates are:
+Some other Benefits of Pilates:

 CATCH Physio and Wellness Vancouver Clinical Pilates equipment for rehabilitation.